 Omis Old Town

 On the day we chose to go trekking in Croatia, strong winds were causing havoc along the coast.
 We could see the wind dancing on the sea and even caught sight of a few water spouts swirling above the sea.
-Between our off-season visit and the temperamental weather, the town was battened down, leaving very few things to do in Omis, Croatia.
+Between our off-season visit and the temperamental weather, the town was battened down, leaving very few things to do in Omis.
 Regardless, before we began our hike to the Omis Stari Grad fort, we walked through the main artery of the old town, leaves whipping in the air around us.
-We popped into St. Michael’s Church, one of the many churches, before locating the Omis castle trailhead (follow the signs through the Old Town).
+We popped into St. Michael’s Church, one of the many churches, before locating the Omis castle trailhead (following the signs through the Old Town).

 Climbing to Starigrad Fortica (Fortress)